Loading...

 (click to close)

 even if they do not meet the prerequisites.
-Normally, such characters can’t remove their deafness later; if they somehow do, they lose these benefits.
+Normally, such characters cannot remove their deafness later; if they somehow do, they lose these benefits.

 Hearing Impaired Characters